Cost Segregation ATG - Chapter 6.6 - Construction Process

 Subcontractors bid jobs in much the same way that a general contractor does.
 A subcontractor may also solicit bids from sub-subcontractors for specialty construction.

 Working drawings and specifications provide information to allow general contractors to estimate the project’s construction costs.
 Along with using their own estimators, a contractor usually has the subcontractor’s and the material supplier’s information readily available.
-If necessary, a general contractor can perform the preliminary details and/or shop drawings (see discussion on Appendix page 6.6-10) in order to estimate the proper costs to construct various parts of a building.
+If necessary, a general contractor can perform the preliminary details and/or shop in order to estimate the proper costs to construct various parts of a building.
 The general contractor gathers all the information from his estimators and subcontractors and then adds in an amount for overhead and profit.
 This final cost estimate is used in the competitive bidding for the construction of a project.

 The fourth stage of the construction process, called fieldwork, is the actual construction of the project.
 Fieldwork is broken down into building permits, subcontractors, scheduling subcontractors, shop drawings, project submissions, and change orders.